Ashrams of India YouTube Channel

 Swami Ramanagiri pays his last respects to Sri Ramana Maharshi on the day of Ramana’s funeral April 15th, 1950

 Peer Wertin (Swami Ramanagiri) was a natural born Western mystic, a member of the Swedish Royal Family, who renounced an inheritance to become a holy man in India and attained Moksha (liberation) under Ramana Maharshi.
+Early in the footage other Western ashram residents can be seen – Eleanor Pauline Noye, Major Alan W. Chadwick and Lucia Osborne.

 Details of this Indian Government Newsreel footage can be found here: